adokuru/RGDN/README.md

 # [RGDN APP](https://danoitech.com)

-## install expo cli with NPM
+## install dependencies with NPM

-To get started you need to install all dependencies using npm install in the root directory of this project
+To get started you need to install all dependencies using npm install in the root directory of this project.
+Make sure you have node install and Expo cli before performing this action

 ## File Structure